Chow rings of matroids are Koszul: Acknowledgements

 \section{Acknowledgements}

 The authors thank Emanuele Delucchi, Vladimir Dotsenko, Chris Eur, Vic Reiner, and Botong Wang for many helpful conversations.
 Computations with Macaulay2 \cite{M2}, especially with Justin Chen's matroid package \cite{Che19}, were very helpful while working on this project.
 Mastroeni was supported by an AMS-Simons Travel Grant.
-McCullough was supported by NSF grant DMS--1900792. \end{spacing}
+McCullough was supported by National Science Foundation grant DMS--1900792. \end{spacing}